Prof. Laura Zucconi

 WoS id U-9781-2018

-Teacher of Botany for the Bachelor’s Degree in Biological Sciences (9 CFU) and Biology for the Bachelor’s Degree in Cultural Heritage Conservation and Restauration (8 CFU).
+Teacher of Botany for the Bachelor’s Degree in Biological Sciences, and Plant biology of Coastal Marine Ecosystems for the Master Degree in Marine Biology and Ecology.

-2012-present: Delegate of the Department of Ecological and Biological Sciences in the Management Committee of the Agricultural
+2012-2021: Delegate of the Department of Ecological and Biological Sciences in the Management Committee of the Agricultural firm of the University

 2010-2013: Member of the Research Committee of the University, appointed as Vice-President